Ink Genie's Commitment To Be An

 Environmentally Responsible Ink and Toner Supplies Company

-It is up to us to make an effort and look for solutions that allow us to reduce this environmental footprint as much as possible and to support companies that, like us, also take environmentally conscious actions.
+It is up to all of us to make an effort and look for solutions to reduce our environmental footprint as much as possible and to support companies that also take environmentally conscious actions.

-At Ink Genie we are aware of this and have made a commitment to make a positive environmental change.
+At Ink Genie we have made a commitment to make a positive environmental change.

 Environmental Impact of Ink Cartridges and Ink Genie’s Dedication to Save the Planet

-Ink cartridges are made of plastic and toxic liquid ink, cartridges contribute to landfill waste every time you throw away unused cartridges.
+Ink cartridges are made of plastic and toxic components that make up ink cartridges and they contribute to landfill waste every time you throw away unused cartridges.
 To reduce waste and prevent filling up our landfills with unused cartridges, Ink Genie rescues these cartridges by purchasing them from businesses or individuals who no longer need them at a discount and pass those discounts on to their customers.

 Ink Genie prides itself on making its own contribution to the environment, taking perfect quality products that would otherwise end up in the landfill and reselling them at a discount.